Passive Optical Networks

-An incoming internet provider will install a fibre optic incoming cable which will then terminate into a demarcation box within the home and then into a Fibre to the Home management box.
+An incoming internet provider will install a fibre optic incoming cable which will then terminate into a demarcation box.
+This is within the home and then into a Fibre to the Home management box.
 This then terminates into an Optical Network Terminal (ONT) from which copper structured cabling distributes throughout the home

 PON Installation in the Office

 An incoming internet provider will install a fibre optic incoming cable which will then terminate into a Main Optical splitter for the building.
-A fibre optical cable will then feed from this splitter to each office dwelling and into a fibre termination box and then terminate into an Optical Network Terminal (ONT) from which copper structured cabling distributes throughout the home
+A fibre optical cable will then feed from this splitter to each office dwelling and into a fibre termination box.
+This will then terminate into an Optical Network Terminal (ONT) from which copper structured cabling distributes throughout the home

 Advantages of Passive Optical Network (PON)

 Standards homes typically have a maximum of around 100mbs capability of their incoming broadband.
 PON is split into 2 signals and delivers 2.5gbs downstream and 1.25gbs upstream which is 10-12 times the limitation above.
 Unused bandwidth in the system can also be allocated elsewhere to allow increased speed within the system